turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L01-IgnitionBlastoff/U00-L01-IgnitionBlastoff.md

 ![VM](https://upload.wikimedia.org/wikipedia/commons/a/a2/VirtualBox_Guest_Additions_Logo_2010.png)

-* As you can see from the chart above most host operating sytems will require a virtual machine.
+* As you can see from the chart above most host operating systems will require a virtual machine.
-* While ROS and Igntion *can* run on a wide variety of operating systems many of them require compilation from source code.
+* While ROS and Ignition *can* run on a wide variety of operating systems many of them require compilation from source code.
   * New users often run in to difficulties compiling from source.
 This is why we recommend a virtual machine.
 * While a container is also a possible solution we recommend a VM as they are usually easier to navigate for new users.
 * We recommend VirtualBox, but VMWare or any other VM client should work.